 Washington Ln. & Ardleigh St. [map]

-An array of neighborhood associations and community groups host tree-cycling events throughout Philadelphia, including the following:
+Neighborhood associations and community groups host tree-cycling events throughout Philadelphia, including:

-East Mt.
-Airy Neighbors is accepting trees (and election yard signs) at Upsala Mansion, 6430 Germantown Ave., on Jan.
-3 from 12:30 p.m. to 3:30 p.m.
+East Mount Airy Neighbors is accepting trees (and election yard signs) at Upsala Mansion, 6430 Germantown Ave., on Jan.
+2 from 12:30 p.m. to 3:30 p.m.
 A minimum $5 donation is required per tree.

 Lower Moyamensing Civic Association is accepting trees on Jan.
-9 from 9 a.m. to noon and Jan.
-10 from noon to 3 p.m. at South Philly High School, 2101 South Broad St. A $5 donation is required per tree.
-Woodchips will be available to those who want them for their garden on Jan.
+8 from 9 a.m. to noon and Jan.
+9 from noon to 3 p.m. at South Philly High School, 2101 S. Broad St. A $5 donation is required per tree.
+Wood chips will be available to those who want them for their garden on Jan.
 10.

 South Philly Green is accepting trees on Jan.
-3 at 17th and Manton Streets (9 a.m. to noon) and at 16th and Wolf Streets (noon to 3 p.m.).
-A $5 donation is suggested, and all proceeds will benefit South Philly Green and the Pennsylvania Horticultural Society.
+9 at 17th and Manton Streets from 9 a.m. to 3 p.m.
+A $5 donation is suggested, and all proceeds benefit South Philly Green and the Pennsylvania Horticultural Society.
 A location at Guerin Recreation Center will be accepting donations on January 2 from noon to 3 p.m., with a $5 required donation.

 Too busy to deliver your tree yourself?

-Circle Compost offers curbside pickup for the weekends of Jan.
-2 and 9 for $20.
-Sign up online, and place your tree outside your house on the Friday night (by midnight) of your pickup weekend.
-Maximum tree height allowed is 14feet.
-Trees are turned into woodchips to be used as mulch or compost for Philly’s nonprofit urban farms.
+Circle Compost offers curbside pickup on the weekends of Jan.
+8 and 15 for $20.
+Sign up online, and put your tree outside your house on the Friday night (by midnight) of your pickup weekend.
+Maximum tree height allowed is 14 feet.
+Trees are turned into wood chips to be used as mulch or compost for Philly’s nonprofit urban farms.